peisuke/claude_code_control/README.md

-# SSH Client Web Service
+# Claude Code Control

-A web-based tmux controller with real-time output display.
+A web-based tmux controller for remote development with Claude Code integration.

 ## Architecture
 - **Frontend**: React 18 with Material-UI v5